-- Given the large number of sheltered and unsheltered homeless in the BoS CoC, Joint TH and PH-RRH component projects must serve people who meet the homeless definition under paragraphs (1), (2), and (4) of the definition of homelessness in 24 CFR 578.3. - Joint component projects must - Use a Housing First approach with client-driven service models and a focus on helping people move to permanent housing as quickly as possible.
-Participants cannot be required to participate in treatment or services to receive assistance. - Have low-barriers to entry and accommodate people with possessions, partners, pets, or other needs. - Incorporate client-choice by helping participants find permanent housing based on their unique strengths, needs, preferences, and financial resources.
-Participants will choose when they are ready to exit the crisis housing portion of the project and move to permanent housing, with providers assisting participants with this move. - Provide or connect participants to resources that help them improve their safety and well-being and achieve their goals. - Target and prioritize people experiencing homelessness with higher needs and who are most vulnerable. - Joint component projects must also: - Target people who are living in unsheltered locations or homeless youth in areas in which the PIT demonstrates a need for more housing options for homeless households. - Demonstrate that the proposed service area is not covered by any crisis housing, has a street outreach team or in which Coordinated Entry planning is occurring.
+- Given the large number of sheltered and unsheltered homeless in the BoS CoC, Joint TH and PH-RRH component projects must serve people who meet the homeless definition under paragraphs (1), (2), and (4) of the definition of homelessness in 24 CFR 578.3. - Joint component projects must - Demonstrate that project will be low barrier and prioritize rapid placement and stabilization in permanent housing. - Use a Housing First approach with client-driven service models and a focus on helping people move to permanent housing as quickly as possible. - Have low-barriers to entry and accommodate people with possessions, partners, pets, or other needs.

+- Incorporate client-choice by helping participants find permanent housing based on their unique strengths, needs, preferences, and financial resources.
+Participants will choose when they are ready to exit the crisis housing portion of the project and move to permanent housing, with providers assisting participants with this move. - Provide or connect participants to resources that help them improve their safety and well-being and achieve their goals. - Target and prioritize people experiencing homelessness with higher needs and who are most vulnerable. - Joint component projects must also: - Target people who are living in unsheltered locations or homeless youth in areas in which the PIT demonstrates a need for more housing options for homeless households. - Demonstrate that the proposed service area is not covered by any crisis housing and either have a street outreach team or be in a location where Coordinated Entry planning is occurring. - Demonstrate need of high rates of unsheltered homelessness or unsheltered youth homelessness